-This implementation saves the content of with save content(), storing the format under the attribute 'format'.
+This implementation saves the content of dict with save_dict_content(), storing the format under the attribute 'format'.

-- hdf5_saver (Hdf5Saver) Instance of the saving engine. - h5gr (:class 'Group') HDF5 group which is supposed to represent self. - subpath (str) The name of h5gr with a '/' in the end.
+- hdf5_saver (Hdf5Saver) Instance of the saving engine. - h5gr (:class'Group') HDF5 group which is supposed to represent self. - subpath (str) The name of h5gr with a '/' in the end.